delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **August 7, 2020,  about 15:00 GMT**, when these were some of the recent changes I made.
+My Last Update of note was **August 10, 2020**, when these were some of the recent changes I made.

-* Finally cleaned up shopping list and location view models (i.e., fixed a bug or two) to be sure they sent the correct notification for everything they did and never directly changed the items or locations array on their own, except in response to a notification.
+* Cleaned up shopping list and location view models (i.e., fixed a bug or two) to be sure they sent the correct notification for everything they did and never directly changed the items or locations array on their own, except in response to a notification.
 This fixes a problem with items not updating visually in some places.

-* Fixed a silly error (*a coding abnormality*) where the name defining .shoppingItemWillBeDeleted had the wrong string in its definition, so some code was actually treating as edit as both an edit and a WillBeDeleted message.  *duh!*  However, no items actually got deleted from Core Data in the process.
-I also reorganized some posting of Notifications so that I was not "over-notifying."

-* Last week's major rewrite effort to replace all uses of @FetchRequest was, at best, *a partial success*.
-My first releases had  code that was  not fully worked out.
-As I went through the week, I found several omissions as well as a major shortcoming of the design.
-I kept running into almost exactly the same issue I had before when using @FetchRequest.
-But that failed rewrite helped me to recognize the *real issue* at hand in relying completely on SwiftUI and Combine: when something sends out an "objectWillChange" type of message, the problem for anyone listening is that we don't really know *which* object changed or *what* exactly was the type of change.

-* So I have completely ripped out my reliance even on Combine and *gone completely old-school*, just like I would have built this app using UIKit, before there was SwiftUI and Combine.
-I post Notifications that a ShoppingItem or a Location has either been created, or edited, or is about to be deleted.
-Every   view model signs up for appropriate notifications and can see which shopping item or location is posting the notification and what kind of change is happening.
-The view model can then react accordingly and alert SwiftUI.  *Of course, I could come back a week from now and tell you this whole thing does not work either, but that's my deal in posting this code and your assumed risk in using it*.

-* This rewrite solves a lot of problems in the distributed SwiftUI situation in *this* app.
-The biggest problem has always involved deletions of Core Data objects.
-An example in this app: the shopping list view (View 1) holds a list of items to display.
-But alternatively, navigate down the path of Locations -> tap on a location -> ModifyLocationView -> tap on a shopping item listed at that location -> ModifyShoppingItemView (View 2), and tap "delete this shopping item."
-The shopping list (View 1) will see a change coming at it, but it doesn't know which item sent the change, and more importantly, it doesn't know what the change was -- especially when it is going to be deleted.

-* I really do now believe that while @FetchRequest is a convenience for simple cases -- especially where no items ever get deleted -- it's not always the best solution that links up Core Data to SwiftUI.
-I also think it breaks the MVVM architecture.
-Instead of asking a view model to make some changes to a Core Data object, you just make the change yourself, directly on the object, and then expect that @FetchRequest sees the change and does the right thing.
-But there is no centralized editing of objects: if code starts breaking, you have to look through a lot of source code to find out where some Core Data object was edited or not edited differently than it was somewhere else.
-And the problem that I kept running into with @FetchRequest concerned *deletions* of Core Data objects being managed by a @FetchRequest, and I was never convinced it "did the right thing."

-* I also am using a little bit of a new technique with the new code to do *some* deletions.
-If an item listed in View1 appears in a detail-like, child View2 and is to be "deleted" in View2, View2 dismisses and queues the actual deletion with the right viewModel on the main queue with a short delay (about 1/2 second).
-That way, View2 goes away, SwiftUI does all the view clean-up, we return to View1, and we see a nice transition as the item is then deleted. this delay tactic seems to avoid all the ugly messages about a tableview being laid out outside the view hierarchy (in XCode 11.6), as well.
+I also made sure that newly-created ShoppingItems and Locations were saved right away.

+* Reorganized much of this README document.

-I have, briefly, tested out this code with XCode 12beta 4, and here are some observations so far:
+I have, only briefly, tested out this code with XCode 12beta 4, and here are some observations so far:

 * Core Data now automatically generates an extension of a Core Data class to be Identifiable, if the data model has an id field (mine has type UUID, but maybe other Hashable types apply as well).
 So adding my own conformance of Shopping Item and Location to Identifiable is no longer needed.
-However, XCode will generate a duplicate conformance error, not on my adding conformance, but *on its own generated file*, which was a little confusing at first.
+However, XCode will generate a duplicate conformance error, not on my adding conformance, but *primarily on its own generated file*, which was a little confusing at first.
 * GroupedListStyle now puts a section header in .uppercase by default, but you can override that by using .textcase(.none) so the header displays the title exactly as you want.
-* Things otherwise look good on first look, except there are now a whole new set of console messages.
+* Things otherwise look good; however, the "deletion issue" that seems to be gone in XCode 11.6 still seems to be out there in the new XCode 12 beta 4.  i have extensive comments in the code about handling this.

 ## License